 March has come and gone and spring is officially here, which feels like summer is coming even if it is still a bit cold outside.
-March was another interesting month in the world of search, here are some stand out changes we should all consider.
+March has been another interesting month in the world of search, here are some stand out changes we should all consider.

 Officially launching the mobile-first indexing